 If the request fails, SignServer returns an error message with the cause of the failure.

-Example error message for trying to reload a worker ID that does not exists:
+Example error message for trying to reload a Worker ID that does not exists:

 {